troopcat/DiscordMessageLogger/README.md

 # DiscordMessageLogger
 Log users messages as a self bot

+# Warnings

+I'am not responsable if your account get banned.

+Don't use actual [discord.py](https://github.com/Rapptz/discord.py) library, use [discord.py-self](https://github.com/dolfies/discord.py-self) else it will not work

 # Configuration
 To get this script to work you need configure the config.json